 The Samsung Galaxy S7 is a lightweight, powerful handset with an impressively crisp screen, and good look and feel.
 As with Samsung devices in general, the process of building and flashing ROMs has its peculiarities compared to devices of other makes.
 This page should help overcome the challenges they might otherwise present.

 Halium 7.1 can be built for the Samsung Galaxy S7, although not everything works as of writing.

 Building Halium 7.1 for the Galaxy S7 is a straightforward process.
-It is well described in the LineageOS guide, the UBPorts porting guide and the Halium porting guide.
+It is well described in the UBPorts porting guide and the Halium porting guide, but you should also consult the LineageOS guide.
 For those wishing undertake this endeavor, some words of advice: